This short list highlights some of our favourites. These are all places we have enjoyed over the years and remain our top picks from the local area.

-This hotel is set in the tranquillity of Jesmond Dene where you can take a morning stroll and return for an excellent breakfast before setting off along the central motor way to explore the Costal Route of Northumberland making sure to stop at Seahouses for a fish and chips lunch.
+This hotel is set in the tranquillity of Jesmond Dene, where you can take a morning stroll and return for an excellent breakfast before setting off along the central motorway to explore the Coastal Route of Northumberland, making sure to stop at Seahouses for a fish and chips lunch.

 The fish bar, which occupies a tucked-away spot – commanding fine sea views – in Tynemouth’s King Edward’s Bay, has been included in the top 30 seafood spots around the country.

 A 16th-century merchant’s house is now the home of Newcastle’s most celebrated restaurant, the Michelin-starred House of Tides.

 Established by acclaimed Newcastle-born chef Kenny Atkinson, it incorporates premium ingredients – Orkney scallops, Norfolk quail, wild blackberries, black truffles and nasturtiums – in regularly changing multi-course tasting menus.

 Perfect for anyone staying at Jesmond Dene House.

 In 2012, the restaurant won a Michelin Star with Adam Jackson as head chef.
 When Jackson left to set up his own restaurant in June 2013, Tommy Banks took over as head chef.